London-Vegan-Coders/LVC-Website/README.md

 1. Clone the repository: git clone git@github.com:London-Vegan-Coders/LVC-Website.git
 2. Go into the project: cd LVC-Website
 3. Run bundler: bundle install
-4. Run yarn or npm to install packages: yarn (or if you use npm just run: npm)
+4. Run yarn or npm to install packages: yarn (or if you use npm just run: npm install)
 5. Run the following rails commands to create the database: rails db:setup rails db:migrate